Skip to main content

 Food production relies on natural resources like fresh water and fertile soil, but high input, intensive agriculture can undermine the health of soils and freshwater systems.

-We need to adopt nature friendly farming to help restore the fertility of the soil, make space for abundant wildlife, clean up our waterways, minimise pollution and lower greenhouse gas emissions, in line with science-based targets.
+We need to support the transition to nature friendly farming to ensure farmers can continue to produce healthy, nutritious food for all of us and be kind to nature at the same time.
+With the right farming practises, farmers can help restore the fertility of the soil, make space for abundant wildlife, clean up our waterways, minimise pollution and lower greenhouse gas emissions, in line with science-based targets (SBTs).

-Water resources are also critically important for agriculture.
-The WWF Basket includes data on the percentage of fresh produce sourced from regions with sustainable water management.
-This metric has been included because the most effective means to understand whether water resources are being managed sustainably is to assess their use at landscape and regional level, not just on individual farms or sites.
+Water resources are critically important for and heavily influenced by agriculture.
+Retailers are asked to provide data on the percentage of fresh produce sourced from regions with sustainable water management., with an overall 2030 target of 50%.
+Crucially, this metric allows us to understand whether water resources are being managed sustainably at landscape and regional level, not just on individual farms or sites.

-You can find out more about the WWF Basket ambition for agriculture in the Blueprint for Action and WWF Basket Outcomes and Measures.
+You can find out more about the WWF Basket ambition for agriculture in the Blueprint for Action and the latest WWF Basket Outcomes and Measures.

 Image of person kick sampling in river in Herefordshire UK © Joseph Gray - WWF-UK.jpg